opencord/fabric/docs/README.md

 If an event is received that indicates ONOS has been restarted, then all `Switch` and `SwitchPort` objects will be dirtied, causing the state to be resynchronized to ONOS.

+If an event is received from ONOS that indicates port status has changed, then the appropriate `Switch` and/or `SwitchPort` objects will be updated.